kedro-org/kedro-devrel/blog_post_collaboration/kedro_ibis.md

 </table>

 Ibis uses deferred execution, pushing code execution to the query engine and only moving required data into memory when necessary.
-For example, we can examine how Ibis represents the above node logic.
+The output below shows how Ibis represents the above node logic.
 At the run time, Ibis generates SQL instructions from `final`'s intermediate representation (IR), executing it at one time; no intermediate `order_payments` gets created.
-Note that the below code requires that the `stg_orders` and `stg_payments` datasets be materialized already.
+Note that the below code requires that the `stg_orders` and `stg_payments` datasets be materialised already.

 ```python
 (kedro-jaffle-shop) deepyaman@Deepyamans-MacBook-Air jaffle-shop % kedro ipython